KhronosGroup/SPIRV-Guide/chapters/image_accesses.md

 The `OpImageFetch` only takes integer texel coordinates.
 The texture data is read directly without any sampling operations.

-This means the `OpImageFetch` instruction will directly access through an object of type `OpTypeImage` and doesn't need an `OpTypeSampledImage` object.
+This means the `OpImageFetch` instruction will directly access through an object of type `OpTypeImage` and doesn't need an `OpTypeSampledImage` object directly.

 # Non-sampled image